atulsinghofficial/mini_project/README.md

-# mini_project
+# Mini Project
-Python mini project using tkinter
+Python mini project using the Tkinter library
+This app contains frontend and backend

+It stores user data to SQLite